 The fund and certain other funds managed by MFS participate in a \$1.25 billion unsecured committed line of credit of which \$1 billion is reserved for use by the fund and certain other U.S. funds.
 The line of credit is provided by a syndicate of banks under a credit agreement.
 Borrowings may be made for temporary financing needs.
 Interest is charged to each fund, based on its borrowings, generally at a rate equal to the highest of one month LIBOR, the Federal Funds Effective Rate and the Overnight Bank Funding Rate, plus an agreed upon spread.
 A commitment fee, based on the average daily, unused portion of the committed line of credit, is allocated among the participating funds.
-In addition, the fund and other funds managed by MFS have established unsecured uncommitted borrowing arrangements with certain banks for temporary financing needs.
-Interest is charged to each fund, based on its borrowings, at rates equal to customary reference rates plus an agreed upon spread.
-For the year ended December 31, 2020, the fund's commitment fee and interest expense were \$10,009 and \$0, respectively, and are included in "Miscellaneous" expense in the Statement of Operations.
+In addition, the fund and other funds managed by MFS have established unsecured uncommitted borrowings, at rates equal to customary reference rates plus an agreed upon spread.
+For the year ended December 31, 2020, the fund's commitment fee and interest expense were \$1,607 and \$0, respectively, and are included in "Miscellaneous" expense in the Statement of Operations.